intermine/im-docs/docs/embedding/report-widgets.rst

 Now what just happened here?

 id
-    represents a unique widget id, it needs to match the filename of the widget (as discussed below) author
+    represents a unique widget id, it needs to match the filename of the widget that we will use
-    non consequential name of the author that is good for debugging purposes (and assigning blame) title
-    non consequential widget title description
-    non consequential widget description version
-    non consequential widget version
 </dependency>
     these items match the syntax described above, just in XML.
 So we provide a ``name`` of a resource (to check if it exists on the page or not) a ``path`` and a ``type``.
 Optionally we can provide a boolean ``wait`` to say if some resources need to be loaded ahead of others.
 </keyValue>
      a key-value pair in a beautiful XML syntax.
 This is a config that is your mine specific
 </query>
-     this is your standard :doc:`path-query` with an attribute ``name`` so we can tell which is which inside the widget.
+     this is your standard PathQuery with an attribute ``name`` so we can tell which is which inside the widget.

 .. warning::

     The PathQuery provided above needs to be a valid one for your particular mine.
 While the reference implementation does not check for validity, the Java version does.
-So you cannot, for example, make a PathQuery valid for mine X if you have mine Y that does not have the same data model.
+So you cannot, for example, make a PathQuery valid for mine B from mine A that does not have the same data model.

 Copy prepackaged widget
 ~~~~~~~~~~~~~~~~~~~~~~~